tanikajangam/Notifly/README.md

-# 📝 Notifly – Your Smart Lecture Assistant
+# Notifly – A Smart Lecture Assistant

 Notifly is a web-based tool designed to transform the way students engage in lectures by automating note-taking, and allowing them to  focus more on understanding the content rather than frantically writing  everything down.